-With fingers crossed and loads of encouragement from my fellow authors, I present the first three chapters of UnderCurrent’s prequel.
-I need your honest feedback now, please.
+With fingers crossed and loads of encouragement from my fellow authors, I present the first chapter of UnderCurrent’s prequel.
+I need your honest feedback, please.
 Over to you.

 A topical conspiracy thriller